danodz/slingair-school-project/README.md

 1. Server endpoints are RESTful.
 2. There are endpoints for the following actions:
-   - retrieve all flight numbers
+   - Retrieve all flight numbers. **_Having Multiple flights is a stretch goal, but the code should still behave as though there is more than one flight._**
-   - retrieve single flight data (seating)
+   - Retrieve single flight data (seating).
-   - retrieve all reservations
+   - Retrieve all reservations. **_This is a requirement, even though the FE of this is a stretch goal._**
-   - retrieve a single reservation
+   - Retrieve a single reservation.
-   - create a reservation
+   - Create a reservation.
-   - delete a reservation _This is a requirement, even though the FE of this is a stretch goal._
+   - Delete a reservation. **_This is a requirement, even though the FE of this is a stretch goal._**
-   - update a reservation _This is a requirement, even though the FE of this is a stretch goal._
+   - Update a reservation. **_This is a requirement, even though the FE of this is a stretch goal._**
-3. server should respond in a _complete_ fashion.
+3. Server should respond in a _complete_ fashion:
    - Send the status and the json separately.
-   - send the status in the json object as well.
+   - Send the status in the json object as well.
-   - when a request succeeds respond with requested `data`.
+   - When a request succeeds respond with `the requested data`.
-   - when a request fails, respond with the `data` that was sent to the server. _This makes it easier for FE developers to debug their code._
+   - When a request fails, respond with `the data that was sent to the server`. _This makes it easier for FE developers to debug their code._
-   - when a request does not need any data to be returned, provide a message explaining the status: i.e. "reservation deleted."
+   - When a request does not need any data to be returned, provide a message explaining the status: i.e. "reservation deleted."

 ```js
 res.status(200).json({ status: 200, data: {}, message: {} });